hnvy/blog-1/software/vim/pearls/vim_1_pearls.md

 * `u` to undo a change.
 * `U` to undo all changes on the CURRENT line.
 * `Ctrl+r` to redo.
 * `:` and then any number of your choice.
 This will take you to that particular line in your current file.
 So, `:33` will take me to line 33.
-Alternatively, you can type a number, followed by `G` (e.g., the example above would be `33G`).
-Another way is by typing a number followed by `gg` (e.g., the example above would be `33gg`).
+    * Type a number followed by `G` (e.g., the example above would be `33G`) to get the same result.
+    * Type a number followed by `gg` (e.g., the example above would be `33gg`) to get the same result.
 * `/` followed by any word of your choice to search FORWARD.
 After that, you can press `n` to cycle through the matches (use `N` to search in the opposite direction).
 * `?` followed by any word of your choice to search BACKWARD.
 After that, you can press `n` to cycle through the matches (use `N` to search in the opposite direction).